 - 1 bay leaf

-- 1 pound mustard greens or mizuna (you can also substitute with any leafy green)
+- 1 pound mustard greens or mizuna (or any leafy green)

 - 1/3 cup chopped dried apricots